ibm-cloud-docs/direct-link/direct-link-to-cos.md

  * Single Site service offers affordable access to Cloud Object Storage in a selected datacenter.

 ### COS Private and Public Endpoints
+{: #cos-private-and-public-endpoints}

 Endpoints are URLs that applications use to issue COS commands and exchange data with COS.
 Every endpoint uses the same Application Programming Interface (API) to interact with COS.

-Servers provisioned within IBM Cloud use private API endpoints for services, including COS.
-Private endpoints provide customers' IBM Cloud servers with high-speed, direct connections to services with no added bandwidth costs.
+Servers provisioned within {{site.data.keyword.cloud_notm}} use private API endpoints for services, including COS.
+Private endpoints provide your {{site.data.keyword.cloud_notm}} servers with high-speed, direct connections to services, with no added bandwidth costs.

-COS public endpoints provide IBM Cloud customers with access to the same COS data that is accessible from within IBM Cloud, but public endpoints permit access from any internet-equipped location.
+COS public endpoints provide {{site.data.keyword.cloud_notm}} customers with access to the same COS data that is accessible from within {{site.data.keyword.cloud_notm}}, but public endpoints permit access from any internet-equipped location.

 Two caveats apply to COS public endpoints:
  * Use of public endpoints can incur metered costs for bandwidth beyond the usage charges imposed by the COS service.
  * Even though all data is encrypted in transit, customers may have privacy concerns or regulatory restrictions related to data transmitted through the internet.

 ## What is IBM Cloud Direct Link?
+{: #what-is-ibm-cloud-direct-link}

-IBM Cloud Direct Link is a product suite that gives customers the ability to create secure, private connections between their remote network environments and their IBM Cloud deployments.
+{{site.data.keyword.cloud_notm}} Direct Link is a product suite that gives customers the ability to create secure, private connections between their remote network environments and their {{site.data.keyword.cloud_notm}} deployments.
 Data exchanged by Direct Link is never exposed to the internet.

 ## Using Cloud Object Storage (COS) over IBM Cloud Direct Link
+{: #using-cloud-object-storage-over-ibm-cloud-direct-link}

-IBM engineers have developed a method that allows an IBM Cloud customer who purchases COS and Direct Link to make remote connections to COS private endpoints.
-This type of connection extends the advantages of private service endpoints, so they can be used by client systems outside of IBM Cloud facilities.
+IBM engineers have developed a method that allows an {{site.data.keyword.cloud_notm}} customer who purchases COS and Direct Link to make remote connections to COS private endpoints.
+This type of connection extends the advantages of private service endpoints, so they can be used by client systems outside of {{site.data.keyword.cloud_notm}} facilities.

 This solution is diagrammed and described in the sections that follow.

 ### Reverse Proxy
+{: #direct-link-reverse-proxy}

 **Basic premise: Remote clients pass requests, including secure credentials, through a private server to COS**

 ![reverse=proxy](images/reverse-proxy.png)

 HTTPS (secure HTTP) COS requests are initiated from a client at a remote site.
-They are transmitted securely through IBM Cloud Direct Link, targeting one of a cluster of _reverse proxy servers_ deployed in a customer’s IBM Cloud account.
+They are transmitted securely through {{site.data.keyword.cloud_notm}} Direct Link, targeting one of a cluster of _reverse proxy servers_ deployed in a customer’s {{site.data.keyword.cloud_notm}} account.
 From there, requests are passed to a COS private endpoint, they are processed, and then the results returned to the remote calling client.

 Any sample client code that works with COS should also work through a _reverse proxy_ server.
 The only adjustment required is that, instead of targeting one of the COS private endpoint URLs published by IBM, the client targets the IP address or URL of the reverse proxy server.

 #### Installing Your Nginx Reverse Proxy
+{: #direct-link-installing-your-nginx-reverse-proxy}

 **NginX** is a mature, compact, and fast open-source Web server that excels at specialized tasks, including the _reverse proxy_ server role mentioned previously.

 The instructions and configuration information that follows--for setting up an NginX reverse proxy server--can work once you've adapted it to your environment.
 If you get stuck or need additional information, consult the reverse proxy portion of the [Nginx documentation ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) or search [stackoverflow ![External link icon](../../icons/launch-glyph.svg "External link icon")]](http://stackoverflow.com) for examples.